prasquin/AirPi/README.md

   * Includes 'background' and 'unattanded', so you can SSH into your Pi, start it, then quit.
 * Added ability to output average data (e.g. read every 1 min for 10 mins, then output the average for the 10 mins).
   * Controlled by "averageFreq" parameter in 'cfg/settings.cfg' - set to at least twice sampleFreq to enable averaging.
+* Added ability to stop a run after X samples.
+  * Controlled by "stopafter" parameter in 'cfg/settings.cfg' - set to 0 to run indefinitely.
 * Added ability to record metadata such as Raspberry Pi serial no. and operator name at start of run.
   * Controlled by "metadatareqd" parameters in 'cfg/outputs.cfg' - set to True to output metadata.
 * Added ability to start automatically at boot for headless operation (does not require any user interaction).